jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

                 anotherInt = 11;                    // Assignment
                 System.out.println(anotherInt);

-* However, you can declare and assign a variable in a single line of code, like we saw in the examples above
+* However, in Java, one could declare and assign a variable in a single line of code, like in the above examples

+    * ``int anotherInt = 11;`` --- variable is declared and assigned in a single line

 Reusing Variables